Skip to Main Content

 • DCP creation for cinema

-China is an ATA Carnet country, allowing temporary import of professional equipment.
-We handle customs procedures for bringing your own gear.
+China is an ATA Carnet country, so you can bring in professional equipment for a short time.
+We handle the customs steps for bringing your own gear.

 China Filming Hub - Featured Locations

-Explore China's most cinematic destinations with local expertise.
-Locations adapt to double for other countries or eras, supported by experienced Chinese crews and film commissions.
+Explore China's most cinematic destinations with local know-how.
+Many locations can double for other countries or eras, backed by skilled Chinese crews and film commissions.

 Beijing Filming Services

-Great Wall of China vistas, Forbidden City courtyards, and Seine riverfronts alongside modern districts like La Défense for classic and contemporary looks.
+Great Wall of China vistas, Forbidden City courtyards, and Huangpu River waterfronts sit beside modern districts like the CBD, giving you both classic and contemporary looks.

 • Iconic monuments including Great Wall of China and Forbidden City